CodeByAlex/HelloCloud/README.md

 # HelloCloud
-Workshop that includes an angular project and all config files needed to push to travis and aws
+Workshop that includes an angular project set up for the "Tour of Heroes" tutorial.

 ## Prerequisites